 Where can you purchase yellow corn flour?

-Any ethnic grocery store - think African, Latino, Caribbean should stock it or try online such as Amazon.
+Any ethnic grocery store - think African, Latino, Caribbean should stock it or try online (such as Amazon) and try to source organic or gmo, if possible.

 Notes and tips

-- Bring the water to boiling point.
-When adding the cinnamon sticks and star anise make sure the water is boiling before moving onto the next step.
+- When adding the cinnamon sticks and star anise make sure the water is boiling before moving onto the next step.
 You should be able to smell the spices!

 - Plant based milk.
 The original recipe calls for animal milk (evaporated milk) so feel free to use almond milk instead